 Largest Photovoltaic Solar Plant

-The Ministry of Energy and Commerce revealed that this photovoltaic project is the largest in the nation's history, marking a milestone in Cape Verde’s journey toward a sustainable future.
+The new 5 MW solar array in Santa Maria, Sal Island, marks a significant step in the country’s ambitious push to expand its renewable energy capacity.
+Confirmed by the Ministry of Energy and Commerce as the largest in the nation’s history, the project is a milestone in Cape Verde’s journey toward a sustainable future.

 Photovoltaic Power to Reduce Energy Costs